 The cancellation process in a nutshell

 Whatever tactic, or combination of tactics, you choose to enable your cancellation flow, ensure you’re continuously collecting feedback from customers on what they’re looking for.
-Setting up new and interesting ways to engage with your customers to keep them from churning will allow you to maintain long term relationships with them.
+Setting up new and interesting ways to engage with your customers to reduce customer churn will allow you to maintain long term relationships with them.

 You always hope that no one cancels, but in the end, making it a seamless process where they realize you care about their experience from start to end keeps the door open for them to return at a later date if their needs or situations change.
 On the flip side, creating barriers to cancel mostly ensures that customers will not be going out of their way to return, remembering that the cancellation experience was difficult.